 Shopify offers 14 days trial period to give a try to Shopify especially for the newbie who is not sure about their platform commitment.

 The feature set of Magento is robust which is ideal for large as well as small companies.
 Magento offers Community Edition for free, Enterprise Edition is the advanced and paid version of Magento, and the third one is Magento Enterprise Cloud Edition.

 Planning to switch to Magento platform from your existing Shopify platform?
 Or planning to start your online business?
 Before doing so want facts to review your decision once?
-Yes, we do understand the pain of choosing a right e-commerce platform for your website.
+Yes, we do understand the pain of choosing the right e-commerce platform for your website.

-Below is the screenshot from Google Trend depicting shopping cart popularity of Magento and Shopify.
+Below is the screenshot from Google Trend depicting the shopping cart popularity of Magento and Shopify.
 Both the platforms are quite popular.

 Is the Google Trend result is sufficient to conclude your decision?
 Certainly not.
 In this article, we will focus on other parameters which need to be considered before opting for any platform.

-The platform and hosting difference are the prime parameters which separate the two platforms.
-Magento is a self-hosted solution ie; the store owners need to manage their own servers which means they have the full control of the server settings.
+The platform and hosting difference are the prime parameters that separate the two platforms.
+Magento is a self-hosted solution ie; the store owners need to manage their servers which means they have full control of the server settings.

 Shopify is an ideal platform for those who don’t want to deal with technology as Shopify manages the hosting.
-Though the store owners have no control over server settings but this also eliminates the time incurred in managing the software glitches.
+Though the store owners have no control over server settings this also eliminates the time incurred in managing the software glitches.